ethereum/ethereum-org-website/src/content/public-goods-funding/index.md

 Creators of public goods also benefit from Ethereum's capacity to enable seamless transfers of value.
 Getting funding for a public good on a traditional crowdsourcing platform would involve administrative complexity that could potentially discourage builders.

 With Ethereum's public goods markets, receiving money to build a public good is only a matter of providing a [wallet](/wallets/) address.
 This eliminates the need to complete extensive paperwork or depend on a centralized platform to collect donations.

+### Flexible allocation mechanisms {#flexible-allocation-mechanisms}

+As extremely flexible programs, smart contracts are useful tools for designing optimal mechanisms for allocating capital to public goods.
+An example is [payment splitter contracts](https://docs.openzeppelin.com/contracts/2.x/api/payment#PaymentSplitter) often used by projects based on the [retroactive public goods funding model](https://medium.com/ethereum-optimism/retroactive-public-goods-funding-33c9b7d00f0c).

+In retroactive funding, individuals and organizations building public goods receive capital based on value contributed to the ecosystem in the past.
+This may be more ideal than traditional funding mechanisms that use projects' estimated future value as the basis of allocating capital.
+As Vitalik Buterin puts it:

+> The core principle behind the concept of retroactive public goods funding is simple: it’s easier to agree on what *was* useful than what *will be* useful.

+Typically, the payment splitter contract can receive payments from donors and automatically split the funds between a group of entities (identified by wallet addresses).
+Funds are shared based on a predefined allocation formula (typically weighted according to the each individual or organization's previous contributions to the community).

+An alternative design is a smart contract that streams donated funds over a fixed period.
+This particularly solves the problem where an individual or organization receives all the money upfront and loses all incentive to deliver on key project milestones.

+Flexibility also reduces the overhead of coordinating public goods funding on a global scale.
+For example, parameters of a payment splitter or streaming contract (e.g., amounts donated, allocation weights, allocation timeline, etc.), can be routinely adjusted either by donors, trusted entities, or a group (via [on-chain governance](/dao/#dao-governance)).
+This reduces bureaucracy, increases autonomy for donors, and improves the efficiency of initiatives aimed at financing public goods.

 ### Incentive alignment {#incentive-alignment}